 How will windows this large get to the site?

-This is where R&H will reap the benefits of working with a local custom shop.
+In this case R&H will reap the benefits of working with a local custom shop.

 To transport these 17 ft long windows to the site, Versatile will build an outrigger frame on the delivery truck for safe transport to the site.
 This is feasible because of the relatively short distance the windows have to travel.
 An out of state manufacturer would have had a devil of a time finding a safe transport solution for such large pieces.